dzastsed/yakuzer-remotecache.vdf-maker/README.md

 Collection of python script files for generating remotecache.vdf files for various yakuza games.

+Useful if you are importing converted saves/clear data from PS3/PS4 consoles, or from cracked installations of the game, no judging here.

 So far only Yakuza 0 and Yakuza Kiwami are supported. (will be updated later)